 Dictionaries (i.e. the output of lexicography, which usually consists of general-language words) are word-based: The lexicographical work begins with the identification of the different meanings of a particular word form.
 This semasiological approach will show the existence of homonymy and/or polysemy: homonyms are identical terms that represent different concepts (e.g. race: (1) <species>; (2) <contest of speed>); if the terms have the same origin/ if they share etymologies, they are called polysemes (e.g. bed: (1) <piece of furniture>; (2) <the bottom of a body of water>).
 The overall representation for the user is usually alphabetical and reflects the word-based approach.
 Synonyms –different forms of the same meaning– are therefore usually scattered throughout the dictionary, while polysemes (related but different meanings) are presented within one entry, e.g. bridge (of a violin, crossing a river, over a gap in teeth); homonyms (same word form, unrelated different meanings) are presented as separate head words or entries, e.g. pupil (of the eye) and pupil (in a school).

 In contrast to the semasiological (i.e. word-based) approach in lexicography, terminography uses an onomasiological or concept-based approach, which means that terminological entries are based on the meaning (and not the form) of a term.
 This approach reveals the existence of synonymy: synonyms are different terms that represent the same concept.
-In a terminology, homonyms and polysems within the same subject field are treated as separate entries (because the definition of the concept is different), e.g. the terms emission (the process of emitting exhaust gases) and emission (the exhaust gases themselves) in the field of automotive engineering.
+In a terminology, homonyms and polysemes within the same subject field are treated as separate entries (because the definition of the concept is different), e.g. the terms emission (the process of emitting exhaust gases) and emission (the exhaust gases themselves) in the field of automotive engineering.
 Homonyms and polysemes of other subject fields are excluded.
 Synonyms, on the other hand, are always included as a part of the same entry in a terminology (being alternative representations of the same concept), e.g. automotive catalyst, catalytic converter.

 Figure 1 below illustrates the difference between the semasiological and the onomasiological approach, respectively: